 Ideally, allow a couple of months before you start the real estate process to tidy things up.
 However, if the timing of life's events is not on your side, it can be done quickly - just don't compromise on doing due diligence.

 Put your buyer’s hat on.

-If you can do that, then you stand a much improved chance in the buyer market than you would have otherwise.
-This has been proven.
+It's been proven you stand a much improved chance in the buyer market if you can do that than you would have otherwise.

 Make a check list

 - Start (and complete) any repairs and maintenance - here's a Consumer NZ Warrant of Fitness Checklist to get you started and make sure jobs are done legally.
 If they're not done legally, it will get found by a property inspection and deals can fall over.

 - Stand across the road from your property.
 Take a good look and criticize your property.
 Pay attention to dead or overgrown foliage, remove any wheelie bins away from view, straighten, wash, fix or paint your letterbox.
 Will your place impress?
 If not, you just weaken your ability to get a decent price.